JuliaSmoothOptimizers/Krylov.jl/docs/src/generic_interface.md

 krylov_solve
 ```

-In-place solvers update the workspace `workspace`, from which solutions and statistics can be retrieved.
+In-place solvers update the workspace, from which solutions and statistics can be retrieved.
 The following functions are available for post-solve analysis:

 ```@docs